INSIDE: Visit Tokyo Character Street – an alleyway of shops full of Japanese cartoon character toys. Updated 2019.

-There are 26 stores in this precinct, and all we can guarantee is that you won’t make it through without at least one purchase!
+There are 26 stores of popular Japanese characters for kids in this precinct, and all we can guarantee is that you won’t make it through without at least one purchase!

 If you are shopping for family and friends, there’s also plenty of Japanese character-inspired gifts and trinkets.

-The Ultimate List of Tokyo Character Street Shops.
+The Ultimate List of Tokyo Character Street Stores.

 Tomica’s mission is to give the children of Japan small diecast cars based on the vehicles produced by Japan’s own automobile makers that fit in the palm of their hand.